killianmuldoon/doca-platform/README.md

 - **Target cluster**: A Kubernetes cluster on which DPF is installed.
 - **DPU Cluster**: A Kubernetes cluster in which each node is a DPU.

+## Quick start
+The quickest way to get up and running with DPF is to follow the [cloud deployment guide](./docs/dev/cloud-dev-setup.md)

 ## Hardware
 DPF enables NVIDIA [Bluefield DPUs](https://www.nvidia.com/en-gb/networking/products/data-processing-unit/).
 These PCI devices are installed in servers and handle network traffic through network ports.
 Bluefield DPUs have arm64 CPUs and runs a standard Linux OS.